Need Professional Help? Talk to an Estate Planning Attorney.

 Name the best person to direct your medical care if you are unable to do so yourself.

-Your health care agent is the person that you name in your health care directive to work with your doctors to direct your healthcare and make treatment decisions for you in you are unable to do
+Your health care agent is the person that you name to make treatment decisions for you if you're unable to do so.
+Learn who can serve as an agent in your state.

 After you complete your health care directive, you must follow your state's rules to make it legally valid and binding.